ohenley/aglw/README.md

-# Aglw
-Ada OpenGL Window
+# Aglw : Ada OpenGL Window

 Library providing a simple Ada API for creating OpenGL windows on all major platforms.

+Note: Demos using Aglw can be found here : https://github.com/ohenley/aglw-demos

 ## Limitations